hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 Note that private attributes like `__favorite` appear with an altered name of the form `_{class name}{attribute}`.

-Similarly, each class has its own dictionary, containing the data and functions used by all instances (class' methods, the attributes defined at the class level, etc.):
+Similarly, each class has its own dictionary, containing the data and functions used by all instances (class' methods, attributes defined at the class level, etc.):

 ```python
 Animal.__dict__